gomathi/hbase-rrlb/README.md

 Problem
 -

 We have pre-divided the regions for each table.
-A set of tables have same no of regions, and each region share same start key and end key.
+A set of tables have same number of regions, and each region share same start key and end key.
 For a given user, data is available on all these tables, and the regions of the user will have same start key and end key.
 When I was reading HBase and Hadoop, the best practice suggests to colocate data in the same server.
 Thus, for any query, and for a given user, HBase does not have to talk to multiple region servers.
 If you can place all related regions in a single region server, then overall we can achieve reduced latency.
 Unfortunately HBase does not provide any load balancer LoadBalancer (HBase 2.0.0-SNAPSHOT API) that supports placing related regions in a region server.
 But its easy to write your own load balancer implementation and plug it in.

 Solution
 -